 For today's teens, multiple stressors affect them as they mature socially, academically, and personally.
 School counselors work with teenagers by examining their problems and conflicts related to academics, family problems, anger management, substance abuse, relationships, and self image.

 Why are the teenage years marked by conflict?

 As they mature, teenagers grow significantly – physically, mentally, and emotionally.
 These changes inevitably lead to conflicts between peers, significant others, parents, and educators.
 According to the New York Times online Health Guide on Adolescent Development, conflict most frequently occurs as teenagers rebel against their parents’ wishes, challenging authority.
-For a teenager, going out with friends is certainly more important than washing dishes, cleaning his or her bedroom, or doing homework. (see Adolescence Developmental Psychology).
+For a teenager, going out with friends is certainly more important than washing dishes, cleaning his or her bedroom, or doing homework.
+For more information see Adolescence Developmental Psychology.

 In addition to parental conflicts, sudden and confusing physical changes - such as new body hair and growth spurts - and other hormonal changes cause many teenagers to perseverate about body image.
 As teenagers struggle to accept themselves, internal conflicts over their changing bodies possibly leads to the development of unhealthy or dysfunctional behaviors, such as eating disorders.